benita-ekene/Static/README.md

 ## Build CI/CD Pipelines, Monitoring, and Logging - Project_3
-This repository provides following :
+This repository provides the following :

-1. Jenkinsfile is the pipeline code.
+1. Jenkinsfile; which is the pipeline code.

-2. index.html is the html code to display the static site.
+2. index.html; which is the html code to display the static site.